 The expanding size of audit firms and the increasing complexity of their organizational administration has made the difficulty of ensuring audit quality even more apparent.
 In response to this situation, Principles for Effective Management of Audit Firms (the Audit Firm Governance Code) were formulated in March 2017, and are now being adopted, particularly by large-sized audit firms and mid-tier audit firms.
+As for the situation of amendments of Audit Firm Governance Code, refer to III.
+Operation of Audit Firms A. Operations Management System 2.
+Efforts in Response to Audit Firm Governance Code (page 56).

-Staff Senio Staff Manager Senior Manager Partner Roles Personnel who perform audit practice, under the guidance and supervision of superiors and seniors who may, depending on their experience, supervise engagement teams performing audits of SMEs (Small and Medium-sized Enterprises) Personnel who oversee audit teams Personnel who oversee all audit engagements and are involved in the management of the firm Skills required Specialist knowledge on audit practices, accounting and audits Management skills in staff mentoring and coordination with audited companies, as well as problem solving skills High level of skill as a manager Primary Annual accounting audits training, Fraud prevention training, Global training, etc. training Audit procedure training, etc. Management training, specialty-specific training, etc.
+Staff Senior Staff Manager Senior Manager Partner Roles Personnel who perform audit practice, under the guidance and supervision of superiors and seniors who may, depending on their experience, supervise engagement teams performing audits of SMEs (Small and Medium-sized Enterprises) Personnel who oversee audit teams Personnel who oversee all audit engagements and are involved in the management of the firm Skills required Specialist knowledge on audit practices, accounting and audits Management skills in staff mentoring and coordination with audited companies, as well as problem solving skills High level of skill as a audit supervisor Primary Annual accounting audits training, Fraud prevention training, Global training, etc. training Audit procedure training, etc. Management training, specialty-specific training, etc.

-Figure I-2-3: Professional hierarchy in a large-sized audit firm
+Figure I-2-3: Professional hierarch v in a large-sized audit firm

 (Note) For details, see "III.
 Operation of Audit Firms, A. Operations Management System, 4.
-Organizational Structure for Providing Audit Services" (page 64) and "5.
-Organizational Structure for Supporting Audit Services" (page 66).
+Organizational Structure for Providing Audit Services" (page 67) and "5.
+Organizational Structure for Supporting Audit Services" (page 69).